badover/MiniProjects/README.md

-# MiniPythonProjects
- My mini projects
-Different themes and languages.
+ My mini projects on different themes and languages.